Wolfgang Behrendt

-Wolfgang Behrendt (born 14 June 1936) was a bantamweight amateur boxer from East Germany, won the gold medal at the 1956 Summer Olympics for the United Team of Germany.
+Wolfgang Behrendt (14 June 1936 – 22 June 2026) was a bantamweight amateur boxer from East Germany, who won the gold medal at the 1956 Summer Olympics for the United Team of Germany.
 He subsequently became the first Olympic champion for East Germany.

+Biography

-He was born in Berlin.
+Behrendt was born in Berlin on 14 June 1936.

-Amateur career

 He won the gold medal at the 1956 Summer Olympics and became the first Olympic champion for East Germany.

+After his boxing career, Behrendt worked as a sports photographer.
+He was married and had two sons, one of which, Mario Behrendt, represented East Germany in boxing at the 1980 Summer Olympics.
+Behrendt outlived his wife, who died in 2016, and both sons, who died in 2022 and 2026, and died on 22 June 2026, eight days after his 90th birthday.